emibcn/Rac1.js/README.md

 ```

 ## Development container
 Using the provided `docker-compose.yml` file, it is possible to build and execute a live environment which can host the application in development mode using [WebpackDevServer](https://webpack.js.org/configuration/dev-server/) configured by [Create React App](https://github.com/facebook/create-react-app) (CRA), what helps a lot while actively modifying the files.
+It is also possible to serve the static version of the app using vanilla NGinx locally.

 Of course, you can opt-out and install [NodeJS](https://nodejs.org/en/), [NPM](https://www.npmjs.com/) and [`yarn`](https://yarnpkg.com/lang/en/) by yourself.
 Also, you can [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) CRA.